 Bookaway is a great resource that allows you to compare the prices of both buses and flights, and secure your seat in advance!

 La Paz – This unique and chaotic city has lively markets, cable cars, and adventure activities.

-Copacabana (4 hours by bus) – On the shores of Lake Titicaca this town has hiking, fantastic landscapes, and the chance to spend a night on one of the lake’s islands.
+Copacabana (4 hours by bus) – A town on the shores of Lake Titicaca with hiking, fantastic landscapes, and the chance to spend a night on an island.